TanjaSav/UI-Accessibility/ReadMe.md

 Considering universal design, inclusive design, and accessibility is key to making products and services that are not only functional, but delightful for all.

-Figma file: Prototype with accessibility support https://www.figma.com/file/mpCGq4D1fO2l4whAo1yRn7/Prototype-with-accessibility-support?node-id=0%3A1
+Figma file 'Prototype with accessibility support': https://www.figma.com/file/mpCGq4D1fO2l4whAo1yRn7/Prototype-with-accessibility-support?node-id=0%3A1